WilliamQLiu/williamqliu.github.io/_posts/2018-02-10-sql-for-mere-mortals.md

 __to what degree__ each will participate.
 You do this by determining the min and max number of rows in one table that can be related to a single row in the other table.
 This is called the table's __degree of participation__.

+You can see the degree of participation indicated by values like `(x, y)` where x can be associated with a minimum and maximum number of associations.
+E.g. `(1, 1)` means can only be associated with one and only one agent.
+`(0, 6)` means there doesn't have to be an association, but cannot have more than six associations.

+### Automatic key rules

+Some database systems allow you to define a rule that cascades the key value from the 'one' table to the 'many' table if a value of the primary key in the 'one' table changes.
+Other systems allow automatic deletion of rows in the 'many' table when you change the value of the primary key in the 'one' table.

+## SQL Standards

+__ANSI/ISO__ SQL Standard is the most widely accepted standard to date.

+__ODBC__ is an Open Database Connectivity (ODBC) specification, based off the __Call-Level Interface (CLI)__ specification published.
+It's basically a way to bind an SQL Database to a user-interface language.

+## Data vs Information

+There is a distinct difference between __data__ and __information__.

+* __Data__ is what you store in the database.
+* __Information__ is what you retrieve from the database.

+This will help you keep things in perspective.
+Remember that a database is designed to provide meaningful information to someone in your organization.
+However, the information can only be provided if the data is structured to support that information.

+The values that you store in the database are data.
+This data is static (remains in the same state until you modify it by some manual or automated process).
+Say we have the following data:

+    Katherine   Ehrlich 89931   Active  79915

+The above data is useless until it's been proecssed.
+After you process the data so that it's meaningful, we get information.
+You can present this data in a variety of ways.
+The main idea is that you must process your data in a way that returns meaningful information.

+    First Name: Katherine
+    Last Name: Ehrlich
+    ID: 89931
+    Status: Active
+    Zip: 79915

+## SQL SELECT

+The `SELECT` operation in SQL retrieves data and manipulates that into information.

+The `SELECT` operation can be broken down into three smaller operations:

+1. the SELECT statement
+2. the SELECT expression
+3. the SELECT query

+Each of the above smaller operations has its own set of keywords (aka __clauses__).

+### Saving a Select

+You can save a SELECT statement as a:

+* __query__
+* __view__
+* __function__
+* __stored procedure__

+### Results of a SELECT

+When you execute a SELECT statement, it usually retrieves one or more rows of information, which we call a __result set__.

+So what happens when you request information from the database?

+* You ask a question, like "What cities do our customers live in?
+Give me a list of employees and their info"
+* Translate your question into a form like `Select <item> from the <source data>`
+* Translate the above question into a query statement like `Select city from customers`

+### Building your SELECT Statement

+* You can specify multiple columns
+* Use `*` to specify all columns (only use this as a 'quick and dirty' way to get data; explicit better than implicit)
+* Use `DISTINCT` as an optional keyword to eliminate duplicate rows; this evaluates the values of all the columns as a __single unit__ on a row-by-row basis and eliminates any redundant rows it finds (otherwise shows every occurrence)

+## SQL Sorting

+By default, the result set of a SQL statement is unordered.
+You can use the `ORDER BY` clause to specify the sequence of rows in the final result set.

+* You can only order by any columns that have been returned in the result set.
+* You can specify order type with either `ASC` or `DSC`